 Payment processing

-2.9% + $0.30 (Stripe)
+2.9% + $0.30 (Stripe) on top of the platform fee

 Discovery

-Substack reader + recommendations
+Substack reader app + recommendation network

 Format

-Newsletter-first, video and audio supported
+Newsletter-first; video and audio supported on paid tier

 Migration steps

-Sign up at substack.com (free).
+Sign up at substack.com (free) and verify your sending domain

-Import existing subscribers via Substack's email importer.
+Import existing Memberful members via Substack's email importer with subscriber consent

 When to stay with Memberful